davidmfoley/isolate-react/docusaurus/docs/main.md

 ---
-id: hello
+id: main
-title: hello
+title: Overview
 ---

-## Test-drive react components
+## Test-drive react components and hooks

 ### Flexible support for whatever level of testing you prefer:
+- [x] Test custom hooks
 - [x] Render a single component at a time (isolated/unit testing)
 - [x] Render multiple components toegether (integrated testing)

-### Low -friction:
+### Low-friction:
 - [x] Works with any test runner that runs in node (jest, mocha, tape, tap, etc.)
 - [x] Full hook support
-- [x] Easy access to set context values needed for testing.
+- [x] Easy access to set context values needed for testing
 - [x] No virtual DOM or other tools to install
 - [x] Very fast